zaphosting/docs/docs/vserver-linux-python.md

 ---
 id: vserver-linux-python
-title: "VPS: Install Python"
+title: "Server: Install Python"
-description: Information on how to install and run python on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install and run python on your server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Python
 ---

 ## Introduction

-This guide provides steps for the installation of Python runtime and venv.
-These commands must be executed via SSH, if you don't know how to connect to your server via SSH, please have a look here: [Initial access (SSH)](https://zap-hosting.com/guides/docs/vserver-linux-ssh)
+This guide provides steps for the installation of the Python runtime and venv.
+These commands must be executed via SSH, if you don't know how to connect to your server via SSH, please use our [Initial access (SSH)](https://zap-hosting.com/guides/docs/vserver-linux-ssh) guide to learn more.

 ## Preparation